 As long as you do not work with or for them, pour your heart out.

-The purpose here is not to malign your soon to be ex, because you can bet your life on the fact that every word you say will make it’s way back to your spouse.
+The purpose here is not to insult your ex because you can bet your life on the fact that every word you say will make its way back to your spouse.

 Getting thoughts and feelings off of your chest is merely to speak about your feelings.

 Talking to family and friends does not mean talking trash about your husband or wife.